-This course provides the foundation instruction and practical study of electricity.
-Emphasis is placed on wiring diagrams, test equipment, and identifying series, parallel, and series-parallel circuits.
+This course provides foundational instruction and practical study of and science of electricity.
+Emphasis is placed on wiring diagrams, test equipment, and identifying series, parallel, and seriesparallel circuits.
 Upon completion, students are able to calculate, build, and measure circuits.
 Students will use industry standard hand tooling, repair information systems, and diagnostic equipment.